FullExpression/confusion-matrix/README.md

 The repository contains:

-1. 📚 A angular [library](./projects/confusion-matrix) which which allows to manipulate confusion matrix.
+1. 📚 A angular [library](./projects/confusion-matrix) offer confusion matrix manipulation.
 2. ⚗️ A angular [web app](./projects/web-app) containing a live example how to use library.